ADDRESSING SELECTION CRITERIA ‘MADE EASY’

-BEST SELECTION CRITERIA EXAMPLES ► YES THEY’RE FREE AND WIN INTERVIEWS!
+BEST SELECTION CRITERIA EXAMPLES ► THEY ARE FREE AND WIN INTERVIEWS!

 Since July 2009 I have been posting winning selection criteria answers that have gained interviews for many of my clients

 STAR stands for Situation, Task, Action, Result.
-STAR is a popular and commonly-used model in preparing demonstrable selection criteria examples.
+STAR is a popular and commonly-used model in preparing selection criteria examples.
 STAR is a term used interchangeably with CAR (Circumstance, Action, Result); and SAO (Situation, Action, Outcome).
-Essentially, CAR and SAO models are more succinct versions of STAR; the Task forms part of the Circumstance and Situation components respectively.
+CAR and SAO models are succinct versions of STAR.

 Applicants are advised to address selection criteria examples using STAR (or CAR, SAO) as follows: